RapidAPI/DevRel-Stack-Data/guides/posts/rest-vs-soap-apis-a-beginner's-friendly-guide/post.md

 ---
-Title: REST vs SOAP APIs - A Beginner's Friendly Guide
+title: REST vs SOAP APIs - A Beginner's Friendly Guide
 description:
     REST and SOAP APIs are two of the widely used APIs for communication between client and the server.